Navigating Grief: Coping with Loss After a Funeral

 Funerals are the visible part of loss following a death.
 However, the grief associated with loss can continue for a long time after the funeral.
 In today’s blog article, we would like to talk about grief and offer some support ideas.

 First, keep in mind that each person’s grief and grief process is unique to them.
 There is no one right or wrong way to grieve.
-For some of us, the loss of someone is devastating, and for others, not so much.
+For some of us, the loss of someone is devastating, and for others it is less.
 Remember that death is part of life, and we are all going to die sooner or later.

 Nevertheless, there are some things that may help you in your grief journey.